DadoDz/cs16-amxx-zp-daily-reward-packs/README.md

 # [ZP] Daily Reward Packs

-A lightweight activity reward plugin for **Zombie Plague** servers, designed for **Counter-Strike 1.6**.
-The plugin automatically rewards connected players with Ammo Packs every few minutes for staying active on the server.

 A simple daily reward system for **Zombie Plague** servers in **Counter-Strike 1.6**.
 Players can claim free Ammo Packs every ```12 hours``` using the ```/get``` command.